-The AWS data processing is controlled from the dialog shown in Figure 92 and the information on the processing status is displayed.
-Before the process is started it is important that the user understands the role of each control shown in Figure 92.
+The AWS data processing is controlled from the dialog shown in Figure 95 and the information on the processing status is displayed.
+Before the process is started it is important that the user understands the role of each control shown in the dialog.
 Details are as follows: